Roxtec/TransiterDesignerAPISampleCode/README.md

         node -v

-    It should return something like:
+    It should return something like (or a newer version number):

-    ```
-     >node -v
+        > node -v
         v12.18.3

-    ```
-    if it cant be found head over to: https://nodejs.org/en/download/ and download an installation.
+    If it cannot be found, head over to: https://nodejs.org/en/download/ and download an installation.

 2. Install npx